snakedove/php-to-typescript-converter/README.md

 Snakedove\PHPToTypescriptConverter\Command\PhpToTypescriptCommand:
     tags: ['console.command']
 ```
+* Now, the command ts-create should show up when using `bin/console list`.

+Optional:
-* optional: pass the argument `$nameSuffix` to the command, e.g. 'Interface'.
+* pass argument `$nameSuffix` to the command, e.g. 'Interface'.
 This will add 'Interface' to all file and interface names.
+* pass argument `convertCollection` to the command.
+Set to false, this will include the collection as an own InterfaceType.
+Per default, collections will be converted to `CollectionType[]`, and Collection classes will not be converted.
 ```
 Snakedove\PHPToTypescriptConverter\Command\PhpToTypescriptCommand:
     tags: ['console.command']
     arguments:
         $nameSuffix: Interface
+        $convertCollections: false
 ```
-* Now, the command ts-create should show up when using `bin/console list`.